vipul2802/o365hq.com/content/blog/How to export PST file from Office 365.md

 ![](https://o365hq.com/images/619.png)

-Step 9: Specify the data to be exported from Office 365 mailboxes to the PST file format in the search window.
-The user can *Add conditions* to make the Office 365 search process more accurate as needed.
+Step 9: Specify the data to be exported from Microsoft 365 mailboxes to the PST file format in the search window.
+The user can *Add conditions* to make the Microsoft 365 search process more accurate as needed.
 As you can see, there are multiple items available to filter search emails and other items.

 ![](https://o365hq.com/images/620.png)

-Step 10: To Export Office 365 mailboxes to PST from all mailboxes, select Specific locations and Modify.
+Step 10: To Export Microsoft 365 mailboxes to PST from all mailboxes, select Specific locations and Modify.

 ![](https://o365hq.com/images/621.png)